Hydrocarbon Hazes on Temperate sub-Neptune K2-18b supported by data from the James Webb Space Telescope: Methodology

+In our retrievals, the pressure bounds of the haze layer and the overall haze abundance are treated as free parameters, while the relative number densities between particle sizes are fixed at a ratio of 300:20:2:1:0.8 for radii of 0.20, 0.40, 0.75, 0.9, and 1.9 $\mu$m, normalised to the density of the 0.9 $\mu$m particles.
+The corresponding particle number densities are scaled by a retrieved factor, $X_{haze}$, which sets the total haze abundance.
+This setup allows the haze opacity to vary with pressure and total abundance while preserving a fixed particle size distribution.
+We note that this parametrisation is not unique, and alternative combinations of particle sizes and densities could yield similar opacity profiles while remaining consistent with \citet{lavvas2026}.
+In this study, we therefore adopt a single representative distribution to explore its impact on the retrievals.

 We perform \texttt{TauREx} retrievals on the combined NIRISS, NIRSpec, and MIRI transmission spectrum spanning 0.85-12 $\mu$m.
 For the NIR range, we use the JWST NIRISS and NIRSpec G395H data taken from \citet{madhusudhan2023}, spanning 0.85–2.8 $\mu$m ($R\approx930$) and 2.8–5.2 $\mu$m ($R\approx5900$), respectively, at their native resolutions.
 For the MIRI range, we use the \texttt{JWST-sci} spectrum extracted in Section \ref{sec:miri data reduction}, sampled at $R\approx21$, corresponding to a bin width of 0.4 $\mu$m (see Section \ref{appendix: miri: spectral binning}).
+As the spectra from each instrument are derived using different pipelines, systematic offsets may arise due to variations in data reduction and assumed physical parameters.
+In particular, NIRSpec is known to exhibit systematic offsets in transit observations \citep[e.g.,][]{moran2023,may2023,gressier2024,alderson2025}.
+These studies have generally introduced additional free parameters to account for these offsets.
+Previous studies have addressed this by introducing additional free parameters; for example, \citetalias{madhusudhan2023} reported a NIRSpec offset of –41 ppm relative to the NIRISS.
+In this work, we include free offset parameters for NIRSpec (NRS1 and NRS2) and MIRI LRS, relative to the NIRISS dataset.

-Bayesian inference and parameter estimation are performed with the MultiNest sampling algorithm \citep{feroz2009}, implemented via PyMultiNest \citep{buchner2014}.
-We use 1,000 MultiNest live points to ensure thorough sampling of the parameter space.
-Table \ref{tab:free-chem-priors} summarizes the fitting parameters and prior bounds used in our baseline retrieval models.
-We additionally test four reduced configurations: (i) fixing $P_{max} = 100$ bar, (ii) excluding contributions from H$_2$O, NH$_3$, CO, and H$_2$S, (iii) fixing $P_{max} = 100$ bar and $M_p =6.07M_{\oplus}$, while excluding these species, and (iv) same as (iii) but with $M_p =15.28M_{\oplus}$.
+Bayesian inference and parameter estimation are performed using the MultiNest sampling algorithm \citep{feroz2009}, implemented via PyMultiNest \citep{buchner2014}, with 1,000 MultiNest live points to ensure thorough sampling of the parameter space.
+Table \ref{tab:free-chem-priors} summarises the fitting parameters and prior bounds used in our baseline retrievals.
+We initially include a comprehensive set of molecules (H$_2$O, CH$_4$, CO$_2$, CO, NH$_3$, OCS, H$_2$S, C$_2$H$_2$, and C$_2$H$_4$) to identify the dominant absorbers, and subsequently perform reduced retrievals excluding species with negligible opacity contributions.
+For each case, we also run retrievals without hazes to assess their impact and statistical significance.

+To explore the effect of planetary mass uncertainties, we perform additional retrievals with fixed masses spanning the $\pm0.5\sigma$ and $\pm1\sigma$ bounds derived from K2-18b’s density estimates (MA15; Table \ref{density_estimates}), assuming $R_p = 2.6 R_{\oplus}$ \citep{benneke2019}.
+This corresponds to masses of $M_p= 6.1,8.4,10.7,13.0,$ and $15.3 M_{\oplus}$.